 It definitely takes up a bit of space so in a small home, this might be challenging.

 I love the way the posts look near each other.
 You can see after a few years, the wear and tear the tall post has experienced.
 We do have 5 cats who all scratch it, so it would likely last longer in a home with less cats.
 The smaller one gets a lot of use too and we replace it annually.
 That's part of the process.
 Posts need to be replaced with time as they start to fall apart.
 It's a good sign that your cat loves their post when you see the wear and tear.

 We liked the tall post so much, I bought a 2nd one, but this time the Vetreska with the seat.
 It's the exact same post, but has a flower seat on top.
 My cats love to rest in the seat.

-About the author: Jennifer Van de Kieft is a Certified Advanced Feline Training & Behavior Professional located in Brooklyn, NY.
+About the author: Jennifer Van de Kieft, CAFTP, FFCP, PNCC is located in Brooklyn, NY.
+She is certified in feline behavior and pet nutrition.
 She owns Cat Advocate, a feline behavior consulting company.
 She provides cat guardians with the strategies, tools and knowledge needed to address their cat's behavior issues.
 Jennifer provides virtual consultations throughout the United States.